If you’re reading this, the chances are you’re having trouble with your intercom system.

 Many intercoms have additional features like video, or a keypad that lets you in via a code, instead of buzzing in.

 When a problem arises with any of these four functions, it can be for a number of reasons.
 Unlike regular locksmith work, though, these issues often have clearly-diagnosable, black and white causes.
-This is the beauty of electronics: it either works or it doesn’t.
+This is the beauty of electronics: it either works

 1. The bell doesn’t ring